The 20 Best Familial Periodic Paralysis Doctors in The United Kingdom

 London, ENG, GB

-Renata Scalco practices in London, United Kingdom.
+Renata Scalco practices practicing medicine in London, United Kingdom.
 Ms. Scalco is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Spinal Muscular Atrophy (SMA), Myoglobinuria Recurrent, Primary Lateral Sclerosis, and Muscle Atrophy.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Spinal Muscular Atrophy (SMA), Myoglobinuria Recurrent, Muscle Atrophy, and Glycogen Storage Disease Type 5.

 Advanced in Familial Periodic Paralysis